Nyerguds/MobiusMapEditor/README.md

 * Fixed dimensions of RA's ore mine, Snow theater ice floes and Interior theater boxes.
 * Added \*.ini to the list of possible extensions for opening RA maps.
 Apparently before I only added it for saving.
 * The editor will now accept nonstandard extensions from drag & drop without any issues.
 For TD maps, it will need to find the accompanying bin or ini file with the correct extension.
-* An RA map opened from a .ini file will no longer change the extension to .mpr when saving it.
+* Files opened from filenames with nonstandard extensions will not change these extensions when saving the file.
+This also means RA maps opened from a .ini file will no longer change the extension to .mpr when saving.
 * Terrain objects will now only pop up a poperties box for setting a trigger in TD mode.
 * Optimised loading so the editor will skip loading objects from different theaters.
 * Fixed user settings loading, so it can port over the settings (game folder, invite warning, and the dialog locations) from previous versions.
 (It's a hacky system, but it works.)